About Sadé Daniels

 She’ll be releasing her first novel, The Magical Adventures of Tragically Ordinary Orphans in early 2025 and is currently publishing weekly chapters to a coming of age story on Facebook.

-Why Work with Sadè?
+Why Work With Sadè?

 Sadè brings over two decades of experience in social work, youth empowerment, and racial equity.